nikoola/freshrocket/readme.md

 authorization is role-based. sign up is common for clients and admins.
-client becomes an admin when we add ability to it. for example, if we update `https://rivo.herokuapp.com/api/docs/admin:_users/update_user_abilities` put client with 'products' ability, they'll be able to manage products on backend.
+client becomes an admin when we add ability to it. for example, if we update https://rivo.herokuapp.com/api/docs/admin:_users/update_user_abilities with 'products' ability, they'll be able to manage products on backend.

 you can see explanations for some of my decisions in the */why* folder.